kenGIS/shamba-ai/README.md

 ---

 ## **📌 About Shamba AI**
 **Shamba AI** is an AI-powered platform designed to help users interact with satellite data and extract valuable **climate and ecological insights**.
-It leverages OpenAI’s Assistants API and integrates with **Shamba Network’s DMRV oracle** to provide accurate, real-time geospatial analysis.
+It integrates with **Shamba Network’s DMRV oracle** to provide accurate, real-time geospatial analysis.

 🌱 **Who is it for?**
 - **Farmers** 🌾 – Get weather forecasts, soil quality insights, and crop suitability recommendations.